Minnesota bar exam information

 Studying for the Minnesota bar exam is a full-time job that requires discipline, determination, and—for most people—a formal course structure.
 Quimbee’s Minnesota bar review is expertly designed to help you prepare for the Minnesota bar examination in the most efficient and effective way possible.
-Our Minnesota bar-prep course includes 7,000+ smart flashcards, real practice questions and answers with detailed explanations, full-length practice tests, and comprehensive outlines of Multistate Bar Examination (MBE) and Multistate Essay Examination (MEE) subjects.
+Our Minnesota bar prep course includes 1,400+ real practice questions from past bar exams, 300+ lesson videos, model answers with detailed explanations, full-length practice tests, and comprehensive outlines of Multistate Bar Examination (MBE) and Multistate Essay Examination (MEE) subjects.

 Minnesota administers the Uniform Bar Examination (UBE).

 The UBE is a uniformly administered bar exam that results in a portable score.
 This means that applicants who take the UBE may transfer their scores to seek admission in other UBE jurisdictions.